 What happens if my work permit has not been approved and I need to work?

-If your current temporary (“non-immigrant”) visa status is based on your employment (for example, an H-1B or L-1 visa), and that visa is still valid, you can continue to work.
-However, if you do not have another status that allows you to work in the United States, any paid work will be considered “unauthorized employment.”
-USCIS requires you to reveal any unauthorized employment on a green card application, and in response to any questions by a USCIS officer at your green card interview.
+If you do not have another status that allows you to work in the United States, however, any paid work will be considered “unauthorized employment.”
+USCIS requires you to reveal any unauthorized employment on a green card application and in response to any questions by a USCIS officer at your green card interview.

 Can I get a temporary work permit while I’m waiting for my original work permit application to be approved?